ClearBlade/native-libraries/metrics.md

 Each metric is automatically tagged with `system_key`, `service_name`, and `instance_id` labels.

+Every metric will have a namespace of "clearblade" and subsystem of "custom"

 Note: Custom metrics are only available to developers and require Prometheus to be enabled in the platform configuration.

 # Usage